-Intermittent fasting assumes a variety of forms.
-These include time-restricted, in which a person only eats from 10am to 6pm (or 9am and 7pm); the twice-a-week method, in which the practitioner only ingests about 500 calories, two days a week; and the 24-hour fast, during which a person fasts for a full 24 hours, once or twice a week.
+Intermittent fasting for athletes assumes a variety of forms.
+These include time-restricted food intake, in which a person only eats from 10am to 6pm (or 9am and 7pm); the twice-a-week method, in which the practitioner only ingests about 500 calories, two days a week; and the 24-hour fast, during which a person fasts for a full 24 hours, once or twice a week.

 In any form, the goal of intermittent fasting is to replicate the forced fasting that early humans regularly endured.

 So does intermittent fasting have real, scientific legs to stand on, or is it just another fad diet?
 The truth is, the effects of intermittent fasting will vary greatly depending on the athlete’s diet, lifestyle, and the type of exercise they favor.
 Intermittent fasting can benefit some, but will be less useful to others.
 If you’re considering adding intermittent fasts to your schedule, here’s what you should know before you dive in.

 Let’s start with the basics.
 Full day fasts — yes or no?
 Full day fasts (FDFs) come with an array of health benefits.
 During the 24-hour fasting period, your body experiences heightened growth hormone levels, as well as decreased inflammation, and detoxification of the liver.